 Defeat and Death

-An avatar that is unconscious for more than a minute automatically logs-out.
-If an avatar dies while in cyberspace, its possessions are dropped where the avatar died, afterwhich the avatar logs-off and its personal data is deleted permanently.
+An avatar that is unconscious for more than a minute of physical time automatically logs-out.
+If the physical being is unconscious for any reason, the avatar immediately logs-out.
+If an avatar dies while in cyberspace, its possessions are dropped where the avatar died, after which the avatar logs-off and its personal data is deleted permanently (leaving room for a new avatar).
 Avatars cannot be raised.
 If an avatar’s external storage method (such as a neural implant, cyberghost, or memory card) is irreversibly corrupted, damaged, erased, or destroyed, the avatar contained within dies and its possessions are destroyed as well.
-You automatically create a new avatar with the same ECL upon re-entering cyberspace.

 Encumbrance does not affect an avatar.
 At the GM’s discretion, an avatar can carry whatever it likes, although most objects in cyberspace were not programmed to be movable.

 A bondable item (DMG2 p231) is one that is masterwork, magic or psionic, or worth at least 100 gp.
-In cyberspace, each real world bondable item filling a physical being’s body slot (i.e. not part of an outfit or a peripheral of a suit of armor) applies a special benefit on avatars they play based on each item’s associated chakra.
-When you first login to cyberspace while wearing such an item, that item is permanently imbued with a metatag of the wearer’s choice based on the guidelines below.
+In cyberspace, each physical world bondable item filling a physical being’s body slot (i.e. not part of an outfit or a peripheral of a suit of armor) applies a special benefit on avatars they play based on each item’s associated chakra.
+When someone first logs into cyberspace while wearing such an item, that item is permanently imbued with a metatag of the wearer’s choice based on the guidelines below.